|

 of such transactions are destined exclusively for the non-commercial

 purpose or object of the foundation.
+Therefore, the purpose of a

 private foundation shall be along the following lines: to